miohtama/opsec/source/team/index.rst

 Basic security practices
 ==============================================================

-**The team members are trained and follow the basic security practices?** Yes / No
+**The team members follow the basic IT security practices?** Yes / No

-The team members are trained and aware of common cyber threads like phishing attacks, social engineering.
-They can identify the basic attacks, like spearhead phishing emails, and do not fall victim to those.
-The team members maintain cyber hygiene and do not use working devices to visit sites which might compromise the web browser.
+The team members are trained and aware of common cyber threads like phishing attacks and social engineering.
+They can identify basic attacks, like spearhead phishing emails, and do not fall victim to those.

+The team members maintain cyber hygiene and do not use work devices to visit sites which might compromise the web browser.
 Software, both desktop and server software, is maintained in up-to-date versions where know vulnerabilities do not exist.